sunny-developer/Bmi-Module/README.md

 1. There is **method calcBMI** which take arguments of **Weight in kg** and  **Height in meter.**

-2. Store it in a variable and log it afterwars.
+2. Store it in a variable and log it afterwards.

 3. .calcBMI(Weight In Kg , Height In Meter)